aidadatahub/aidadatahub.github.io/_news/2024-09-16-all-scapis-ct-available.md

 ![SCAPIS logo](/assets/images/logos/scapis-logo.png){: .right width="35%"}
 <b> The full set of [SCAPIS core CT examinations](/datasets/scapis/#scapis-datasets)
-are now available for sharing through the AIDA Data Hub, and is currently being downloaded by two different research groups in Sweden.
+is now available for sharing through the AIDA Data Hub, and is currently being downloaded by two different research groups in Sweden.
 You can now [apply for access](/datasets/scapis#access) to SCAPIS imaging data.</b>